-Description: This native plant is a winter annual or biennial.
+Description: This plant is a winter annual, spring annual, or biennial.
 It is initially a low-growing rosette with pinnatifid leaves up to 3" long.
 Later, the stems bolt upward, branching occasionally to frequently, and the plant becomes about ¾-1½' tall.
 When fully developed, it frequently has a bushy appearance, particularly in the absence of much competition.
 The cauline leaves are up to 3½" long and ¾" across, and usually oblanceolate or obovate.
 They are sessile at the base (appearing to have winged petioles), and the larger leaves have a few coarse teeth toward their tips.
 The stems are green or slightly reddish pink, and are covered with fine white hairs that are very short.
 The upper stems terminate in cylindrical racemes about 2-4" long that have small white flowers.
-Each flower has 4 white petals and 4 green sepals, and is less than 1/8" across.
-A typical raceme will have a few flowers in bloom at the top, while below they have been replaced by seedpods about 1/8" across at varying stages of maturity.
+Each flower has 4 white petals and 4 green sepals, and is less than 1/8" (3 mm.) across.
+A typical raceme will have a few flowers in bloom at the top, while below they have been replaced by seedpods about 1/8" (3 mm.) in length at varying stages of maturity.
 Each flattened seedpod has a round oval shape with a small notch at the tip.
 Various plants can be in bloom anytime from late spring to fall, peaking during early summer.
 The flowers have no noticeable scent.
 The individual seedpods can be carried a short distance by the wind, while on other occasions an entire raceme of mature seedpods will become detached from the mother plant and tumble away in the wind.
 The root system consists of a slender, branching taproot.

 Cultivation: The preference is full or partial sun and moist to dry conditions.
 The soil can contain loam, gravel, or clay, and range from sterile to highly fertile.
 The lower leaves may turn yellow and wither away during a drought, but this is normal.
 This weedy plant reseeds itself readily and can spread to undesirable locations.